module Curses

 Changes the definition of a color-pair.

-It takes three arguments: the number of the color-pair to be changed pair
+It takes three arguments: the number of the color-pair to be changed pair, the foreground color number f, and the background color number b.

 If the color-pair was previously initialized, the screen is refreshed and all occurrences of that color-pair are changed to the new definition.